joearms/old.blog/_posts/2014-02-01-big-changes-to-erlang.md

      end.
 </pre>

-and pass the function to be called as an additonal argument to the function.
+and pass the function to be called as an additional argument to the function.
 Now everything is defined.
 If we say:

 <pre>